qgustavor/megajs-cli/README.md

 To make this tool easier to MEGA users the commands are the same of megatools, same with the arguments: just replace "megatools" with "megajs".

+You can set options by creating a `megajs-cli.json` file in the current directory, or in any parent diretory, or in your user directory; containing the options in JSON.
+Example: `{"username": "example@example.com", "password": "correct horse battery staple"}`

 ### Arguments for all commands:

 * `-u --username <email>`: account email
 * `-p --password <password>`: account password
+* `--code <code>`: account's second factor code (will be prompted if required and not provided)
 * `--no-ask-password`: don't prompt interactively for a password
 * `--version`: show package info then exits